 For those who have chosen alternative dispute resolution (ADR) to resolve their divorce or other family law legal disputes, is it necessary to hire an attorney as well?
 There is no correct answer to this question, but there are a litany of considerations which can help you decide whether or not hiring personal legal counsel is a good idea for your case.
 There are many advantages to hiring a lawyer within the alternative dispute resolution process as well as several different ways that a qualified divorce and family law attorney can work for you.

 The alternative dispute resolution attorneys of Jacobs Berger offer personalized and dynamic legal solutions for our clients across Morris County and all of Northern New Jersey.
 We believe that alternatives to litigation based divorce including mediation and arbitration are a great choice for some individuals who value an amicable outcome to their conflict.

-Call our office today to learn more about alternative dispute resolution and to find out how we can help in a confidential and comprehensive case assessment.
+Call our office today to learn more about alternative dispute resolution and to find out how we can help in a strategic planning session.

 ADR Lawyers Define Mediators vs. Mediation Attorneys

 The most common form of litigation-free conflict resolution our Randolph ADR lawyers practice is mediation.
 The mediation process is relatively fast, inexpensive, and is non-binding.
 This flexibility and convenience makes mediation an attractive option for many clients.
 However, the role of your attorney in the mediation process can be confusing.
 There are two ways our attorneys may serve you in the mediation process:

 Mediation Attorneys – Our attorneys are qualified to act as mediators within your mediation process.
 In this role, we will represent both parties in an impartial manner.